-- 1. The Logical level needed for mathematics.
-This introduces axioms e.g., the Axiom of Totality: given x_1, \ldots, x_n the set $\{x_1, \ldots, x_n\}$ exists.
+1. The Logical level needed for mathematics.
+This introduces axioms, e.g., the Axiom of Totality: given x1, ..., x_n the set {x1, ..., x_n} exists.
 The Comprehension Axiom: given a set E and a property P, the subset of elements of E verifying the property P, exists.
-And finally an Axiom of Infinity. - The Mathematical level: theory of Real Numbers and Analysis.
+And finally an Axiom of Infinity.

+- 2. The Mathematical level: theory of Real Numbers and Analysis.
 Logical axioms are intended for mathematical notions and reasoning. - 3.
 The Physical level with its proper axioms and laws.
 The notions of continuity etc. are borrowed from the level 2. - 4.
-The Biological level (this level is not really needed here) - 5.
+The Biological level (this level is not really needed here). - 5.
 The Consciousness level.

-It is important to stress that we need not define consciousness (which would be a big challenge since consciousness is irreducible to other levels); we only observe some properties of visual consciousness, i.e. of what we see.
+It is important to stress that we need not define consciousness (which would be a big challenge since consciousness is irreducible to other levels); we only observe some properties of visual consciousness, i.e., of what we see.
 But for continuity, unity and consciousness of seeing various objects, we need axioms analogous to the axioms above; these axioms are necessary to explain the mentioned properties of the visual space, and necessary for a deductive construction showing rigorously the irreducibility of consciousness to other levels.
 Since these axioms are not given by physics, clearly the level of consciousness is not at the physical level and cannot be deduced from physics.
-The careful scientific approach presented here may open new possibilities for studies concerning a contact-less brain and computer interface [18].